 Other Profiles: MYERS BRIGGS (MBTI) - ENFJ - The Giver.
 Extrovert, Intuitive, Feeling, Judging.
 KIERSEY - Idealist - Teacher. iPERSONIC - Engaged Idealist.
-Other - Mentor.
+Other - Mentor, Cleric.

-Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, facilitator, or counselor.
+Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, sales roles, facilitator or counselor.

 Key hate: Being alone; Those who are fakes.

 Key propensity: To appear to have shifting self esteem.

 Missing in their lives: All but gray on the other side if their cataracts.

 Rankings: How organised ranking: 6/16.
 How dominant ranking: 4/16.
 How submissive ranking: 13/16.

 Augmentation: A motivational-speaker/wizard aura is second-to-none.
 Ultra charismatic.
 Emotionally invasive and never stop probing others about their feelings.

 2. Passionate and firm in ideals and principles.

 5. Extremely organised with difficulty dealing with uncertainty.